Dynamic Inventory Management with Mean-Field Competition: Introduction

 Our model is a generalization of the single agent model considered in \cite{gallego1994optimal}, which we briefly summarize and refer to as the reference model when discussing the mean-field case.
-Specifically, agent's hold a positive integer number of units of an asset and quote a selling price for each unit continuously through time.
+Specifically, agents hold a positive integer number of units of an asset and quote a selling price for each unit continuously through time.
 Sales occur at random times with an intensity that depends on the price quoted by the agent such that higher prices result in less frequent trades, creating a trade-off between large but infrequent revenue of quoting high prices, versus small but frequent revenue of low prices.
 Additionally, competition between agents is modelled by specifying that the sell intensity also depends on the distribution of prices quoted by all agents.
 Thus, an agent's selling rate increases if other agents begin to quote higher prices.
 Our model setting is quite similar to the one in \cite{yang2013nonatomic}, especially in regards to the dynamics of agents' inventory levels.
 The main difference is that our model allows prices to be continuous rather than being selected from a finite set of either high price or low price.
 Additionally, as a mean-field extension of one of the models presented in \cite{dockner1988optimal}, \cite{chenavaz2021dynamic} has a similar sell intensity to our work that depends on the distribution of prices quoted by all agents.
+Our work mainly differs from \cite{chenavaz2021dynamic} in that their model considers agents with states determined by a continuous quantity which changes deterministically, whereas in our work a representative agent has a discrete inventory level which changes stochastically.

 By working in a mean-field setting, our conditions for equilibrium do not require the solution to a coupled system of differential equations.
 Instead, equilibrium is classified by a single differential equation and a consistency condition.
 This lends itself to an efficient iterative algorithm which upon convergence yields a mean-field Nash equilibrium.
-The tractability of the equations which classify equilibrium allows us to easily demonstrate the resulting pricing strategies, and hence investigate how prices under the effects of competition compare to those of the reference model.
+We are unable to prove the existence of a mean-field Nash equilibrium, but we have conducted extensive numerical experiments with the iterative algorithm which always converge to the same result within a small numerical tolerance.
+The low dimension of the system of equations which classify equilibrium allows us to easily demonstrate the resulting pricing strategies, and hence investigate how prices under the effects of competition compare to those of the reference model.